 She cut her teeth in the industry as a Junior writer for TUT’s community newspaper Rekord West News (Rekord Wes Nuus) – she wrote articles (and took photographs) for the publication in both English and Afrikaans which she took as a subject from as early as primary school until and including tertiary.

-One of her greatest achievements was the role she played in changing the public image of the Channel O Music Video Awards and re-enforcing the ceremony as a reputable brand prior to the bad publicity received in 2007.
-Today, the Channel O Music Video awards are one of the most reputable events in South Africa as well as the Rest of Africa.
+One of her greatest achievements was the role she played in changing the public image of the Channel O Music Video Awards and re-enforcing the ceremony as a reputable brand before the bad publicity received in 2007.
+Today, the Channel O Music Video Awards are one of the most reputable events in South Africa as well as the Rest of Africa.